Keir Starmer: Political positions

 But this ambition must never become unmoored from working people's need for stability, for order, security.
 The Conservative Party can no longer claim to be conservative.
 It conserves nothing we value — not our rivers and seas, not our NHS or BBC, not our families, not our nation.
-We must understand there are precious things – in our way of life, in our environment, in our communities – that it is our responsibility to protect and preserve and to pass on to future generations.
+We must understand that there are precious things – in our way of life, in our environment, in our communities – that it is our responsibility to protect, preserve, and pass on to future generations.
 If that sounds Conservative, then let me tell you: I don't care.